-If you already have earned a bachelor’s degree and are returning to school to advance your current career or retool for the next phase of your life, our Post-Baccalaureate Certificate (PBC) in Paralegal Studies may be the perfect choice for you.
-The Paralegal PBC curriculum focuses solely upon legal and paralegal courses and requires just 27 credits (9 classes) for completion.
-Most students finish the PBC within one year.
+If you already have earned a bachelor’s degree and are returning to school to advance your current career, retool for the next phase of your life, or prepare for law school, our 9-course, 27-credit Post-Baccalaureate Certificate (PBC) in Paralegal Studies provides an excellent path to your goal.
+The Paralegal PBC curriculum focuses solely upon legal skills and substantive law courses, culminating in the practicum course, in which students complete a 100-hour internship in a law office and develop job search skills in the classroom.
+Most students finish the PBC and embark upon their new careers within one year.

 To learn more about specific degree and certificate offerings, choose from the following options:

 Thanks to the long history and the success of our alumni, the program has broad support in the legal community, giving graduates access to a robust network of potential employers.
 Graduates of our program are employed across the region, pursing fulfilling careers as paralegals, office managers, human resource professionals, court clerks, investigators, contract administrators, insurance adjusters, and a variety of other positions.

 Our coursework is designed to accommodate busy, working adults who are returning to school.
 Classes are available both online and in person at our New Orleans campuses.
 Whether you wish to work as a paralegal or apply to law school after graduation, Tulane School of Professional Advancement can prepare you for your next career.

 To ensure compliance with ABA requirements, all students must complete at least four GLSP classes (12 credits) via in-person or synchronous transmission format.

 Paralegals are trained professionals who work under the supervision of licensed attorneys.
 Paralegals are not lawyers and are not permitted to practice law or to provide legal services directly to the public, except as permitted by law.